Overview of NetApp Service Engine APIs

 A tenant can be a customer, partner, or a billing entity.
-A tenant holds the subscription (or multiple subscriptions) to the Keystone storage service.
+A tenant holds the subscription (or multiple subscriptions) to the Flex Subscription service.

 A subtenant is an entity wholly within the tenant.
 It can be used for showback, security separation, and so on.

 Storage items are created per subtenant.
 Each subtenant can hold multiple storage items of the type and number suitable for that subtenant.

 NetApp Service Engine supports the following types of storage: